jeog/TOSDataBridge/README_INSTALL.md

 1. Move the unzipped tos-databridge folder to its permanent location.
 If you change it in the future you'll need to redo some of these steps because the Service module relies on an absolute path.

-2. Determine the appropriate build you'll need: 32-bit(x86) or 64-bit(x64). ***Make sure you don't mix and match in future steps, python will automatically look for a version that matches its own build.***
+2. Determine the appropriate build you'll need: 32-bit(x86) or 64-bit(x64). ***Make sure you don't mix and match in future steps.
+It should match the python or Java Runtime(JRE) version if you plan on using the python or java wrappers, respectively.***

 3. (***Optional***) Compile the appropriate binaries if [building from source](README.md#build-optional).